mamemo/Voting-Prediction/README.md

 ### Neural Network

 For neural network model we had to compare how it performs with different structures and different activation functions.
 All the experiment combinations were ran 10 times and the value in the table is the mean.
 Also, all the experiments were ran with normalized samples covering the whole country, the samples were normalized and the labels were transformed to one hot encoding.
-The algorithm was implemented using Keras on top of Tensorflow and you can follow the process in [Neural_Network.py](../master/tec/ic/ia/p1/models/Neural_Network.py).
+The algorithm was implemented using Keras on top of Tensorflow and you can follow the process with specific commented functions at [Neural_Network.py](../master/tec/ic/ia/p1/models/Neural_Network.py).
 In these tests we used the next hyper-parameters to get the best results:
 * Learning rate = 0.01
 * Training epochs = 3000
 * Batch size = 500